 What are You Grateful for?

-Several years ago, a news report exposed a professional basketball player’s greed, demanding more than the offered five-million dollar single season contract.
+Several years ago, a news report exposed a professional basketball player’s greed.
+He demanded more than the offered five-million-dollar single season contract.
 He complained the offer was ridiculous, “he had a family to feed.”
-Whether the offer was fair market value or not is debatable but the angry rebuttal illustrates the difficulty with feeling satisfied.
+His angry dissatisfaction illustrates the difficulty with feeling satisfied.
+Soon a want becomes a need, and without it we feel deprived.
 There is always more.
 At what point are we satisfied?

 What are you grateful for?

 Fromm, E. (2013) To Have or to Be.
 Bloomsbury Academic.
 Kindle Edition